xweronika/Angular_Course/README.md

-# Angular_Exercises
+# Angular Course
-Angular exercises to learn.
+8 hours Angular course from "Zacznij programować".
+Implementation of the to do list app.
 _______________________________________________________________